GedasSkikas/BudgetO/README.md

 # BudgetO
 An Android application which allows users to budget their expenses in a fun and interactive way.

-The app makes use of the MPAndroidChart library to draw pie charts.
+The app makes use of the MPAndroidChart library to draw pie charts and utilizes SQLite to store most of the user data.